april/picoca/README.md

-NanoCA is a simple CA intended for use in situations where the CA operator also operates each host where a certificate will be used.
+PicoCA is a simple CA intended for use in situations where the CA operator also operates each host where a certificate will be used.
 It automatically generates both a key and a certificate when asked to produce a certificate.
 It does not offer OCSP or CRL services.
-NanoCA is appropriate, for instance, for generating certificates for RPC systems or microservices.
+PicoCA is appropriate, for instance, for generating certificates for RPC systems or microservices.

-On first run, NanoCA will generate a keypair and a root certificate in the `certificates` subdirectory, and will reuse that same keypair and root certificate unless they are deleted.
+On first run, PicoCA will generate a keypair and a root certificate in the `certificates` subdirectory, and will reuse that same keypair and root certificate unless they are deleted.

-On each further run, NanoCA will generate a keypair and sign an end-entity (leaf) certificate for that keypair.
+On each further run, PicoCA will generate a keypair and sign an end-entity (leaf) certificate for that keypair.
 The certificate will contain a list of DNS names and/or IP addresses from the command line flags.
 The key and certificate are placed in the same directory as the root key and certificate, with a file name